-- The types of LEADERSHIP styles you moved through as you navigated this crisis - The three steps you should be taking now to grow your ADAPTIVE LEADERSHIP and techniques into perspective and demonstrate how and why they work best.
+- The types of LEADERSHIP styles you moved through as you navigated this crisis - The three steps you should be taking now to grow your ADAPTIVE LEADERSHIP approaches will help you now.
+However, my aim with this paper is to put those strategies, tools and techniques into perspective and demonstrate how and why they work best.
 The paper concludes with guidance on how to use them now to benefit you and your organisation.